Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Introduction

 This community paper defines a set of core values and foundational competencies, which an RSE should acquire during training and formal education.
 These skills are formulated independently of a specific research domain and current technical tools used to support the application of the skills.
 By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs, thus helping to provide a positive impact on research outputs and, ultimately, society as a whole.
 These competencies draw upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
 However, we see this set of skills as a foundation to build upon.
 We envision that through specialised training, the set of skills of graduate RSEs and domain researchers will grow.
 This is underlined by a growing interest to perform RSE research, i.e.~research into methods and tools more catered to the unique challenges that research software provides.

-While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research and, indeed, the wider research community.
+While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn \autocite{derse23pad}, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research and, indeed, the wider research community.
 This is especially important given that much research involves some amount of data management, processing and visualisation, or the creation of tools for these tasks, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
 In particular, funding agencies and research managers will find the discussion in this paper valuable in order to discover where RSEs see their place in the existing landscape of scientific domains and how to support the work of RSEs at different positions and career levels.
+While we draw mostly from experiences of RSEs working in Germany or, in some cases, across Europe and the US, our recommendations do not focus on a particular region.